 Permanent environmental damage No one can yet be certain how much land, or where, will be taken permanently to be covered in concrete for the new roads or other ancilliary structures.
-However, the EIS envisages taking 3 hectares - about one-third - of Cammeray Golf Club for a pumping station for the exhaust fumes generated by vehicles in the 14.5km of tunnels terminating at North Sydney and Cammeray.
+However, the EIS envisages taking at least one-third of Cammeray Golf Club for a pumping station for the exhaust fumes generated by vehicles in the 14.5km of tunnels terminating at North Sydney and Cammeray.